 What Goes into a Cost-Plus / Cost-Reimbursement Contract?

 How does it work?
 Well, this type of contract is pulled out of your tool bag when you want to reduce risks and have your expenses covered on a job.
 But you don’t get reimbursed for any and every expense.
 You’ll need to justify and show evidence that supports that the expense is related to the job you’re working on.

 On cost-plus jobs, there are three types of “costs” that come into play:

 - Direct Costs.
 These costs are the actual costs that go into the specific job at hand.
-In other industries, these costs could be called the “cost of goods sold” and would include things like the direct labor, materials (the materials incorporated into the work), equipment (purchased or leased specifically for the project at hand), and even consultants, if needed.
+In other industries, these costs could be called the cost of goods sold (COGS is calculated a bit differently in construction).
+This would include things like the direct labor, materials (the materials incorporated into the work), equipment (purchased or leased specifically for the project at hand), and even consultants, if needed.

 - Indirect Costs.
 You’ll probably recognize these expenses using the more familiar term, “overhead costs.”
 These are all of your business-related costs required in order to successfully execute a job.
 This covers things like renting office space, job insurance, mileage to and from a job site, and communication expenses.
 There may be pushback when these costs are included, but generally speaking, some amount of overhead could be included in a Cost-Reimbursement Contract.